THE STORY OF CABEL T-B RECORDING

 the recording at 30 minutes.
 The firsts and lasts include: first

-and last EP size recording since "Forever Green", first partially digital
+and last EP size recording since "Forever Green" in 1992, first partially

-recording (the last half was recorded on a computer), first and only "multi-media"
+digital recording (the last half was recorded on a computer), first and

-recording (the CD included a behind the scenes "mpg" files), last recording
+only "multi-media" recording (the CD included a behind the scenes "mpg"

-a "taped confession" with Pot Head Fred.
-As the confession begins
+Melancon" introducing a "taped confession" with Pot Head Fred.
+As

-with talk about the broadcast in 1991, the remake of "Pervert Christmas"
+the confession begins with talk about the broadcast in 1991, the remake

-Suddenly it's the year 2000 and time for a "Millennium products" commercial
+"Health Conscious".
+Suddenly it's the year 2000 and time for a "Millennium

-(reminiscent to the "Batman products" advertised in 1989), followed by
+products" commercial (reminiscent to the "Batman products" advertised in

-by a brief recording from the new studio.
+by a brief recording from the new/old studio.

 Overall, this recording was cursed